 "Won't be the same," Santana says with a shrug.

 "Hey, Rach.
 I'm sorry to bother you before your show.
-Hmm, yeah…me, too.
-I…I can't wait," she husks, and Santana's eyebrows arch in interest at the low timbre in her friend's voice.
+Hmm, yeah…me too.
+I…I can't wait," she husks, and Santana's eyebrows arch in interest at the low timbre of her friend's voice.
 Quinn blushes scarlet and glances away from Santana's knowing eyes in embarrassment.
 "Actually, I was wondering if you have another ticket available tonight.
-I kind of forgot that I'd already made plans with Santana, and," she stops, frowning slightly.
+I kind of forgot that I'd already made plans with Santana and," she stops, frowning slightly.
 "Well, I was thinking about other things at the time," she defends.
 "No, we are not postponing our date," she says forcefully, and Santana snickers.
 Quinn reaches over and punches her shoulder, eyes snapping with annoyance.
 "She'll go away after the show.
 Yeah, I told her.
-No, she doesn't think that," Quinn rolls her eyes and smiles, "She's happy for us, Rachel.
-Well, she may do that, but it's only because she cares.
+No, she doesn't think that," Quinn rolls her eyes and smiles.
+"She's happy for us, Rachel.
+Well, she might do that, but it's only because she cares.
 Yeah, I will.
 See you soon."

-Santana is grinning when Quinn hangs up, and the blonde does her best to glare through the smile that she can't seem to stifle.
-"I swear, if you do anything to embarrass me tonight."
+Santana is grinning when she hangs up, and Quinn does her best to glare through the smile that she can't seem to stifle.
+"I swear, if you do anything to embarrass me tonight..."

 "Best behavior," Santana swears, lifting her hands in surrender.
 She really doesn't want to cause any problems for her friend—friends.
 She just really wants to see them together—together, together.
 She wasn't kidding before.
 Six years is a damn long time to be subjected to the constant sexual tension that's always buzzing in the air between Quinn and Rachel.
 Hell, it's been closer to nine years if Santana counts back to freshman year of high school when the insults were flying left and right so that Quinn could vent her lust in a more socially acceptable way.